 - Silverboss property: Systematic surface rock and soil sampling, geology and geophysics have identified several bulk-tonnage copper, molybdenum and gold targets adjacent to the former Boss Mountain molybdenum mine.
 These targets are within the Quesnel Trough, geology that hosts seven currently producing copper mines in B.C; - 2.
 Silver Dollar property: This property covers several historical past producing gold, silver, lead and zinc prospects that occur along a well-defined nine kilometre structural trend.
 The Company has confirmed high gold and silver grade occurs at the known prospects that are within a regional-scale fault zone.
-The historical Goldfinch mine returned average recorded grades of 15 g/t gold.
 The project is thought to have good potential for quality, high grade gold-silver and base metal deposits.
-On May 12, 2016 the Company announced this property is now under an Option agreement with Explorex Resources Inc. - 3.
-Hawk property: Systematic geochemistry, geology, geophysics, trenching and limited drilling has identified an alkalic porphyry system within the Quesnel Trough with surface samples and drill core containing high copper-gold-silver values. - 4.
+On May 12th, 2016, the Company announced that the property was Optioned to Explorex Resources Inc. - Hawk property: Systematic geochemistry, geology, geophysics, trenching and limited drilling has identified an alkalic porphyry system within the Quesnel Trough with surface samples and drill core containing high copper-gold-silver values. - 4.
 Hen-Art-DL property: Prospecting, rock and soil sampling, trenching and reconnaissance drilling has identified several new gold skarn and sediment-hosted gold-silver prospects sharing geological similarities with deposits found at the Spanish Mountain or Eureka Peak deposits to the north.